 How much is enough to keep in your Emergency Fund?

-Then pay off all of your debt, smallest to largest (see previous post on how we paid off $52,000 in debt in 18 months).
+Then pay off all of your debt, smallest to largest (see my previous post on how we paid off $52,000 in debt in 18 months).
 If you are debt-free except for your house, you should have a minimum of 3 months worth of living expenses.

 Don’t people say to have 3-6 months worth of expenses?

 Yes, but I like to have smaller attainable goals.
-Ask yourself, how many people do you know that even have 3 months of expenses in a Emergency Fund?
+Ask yourself, how many people do you know that even have 3 months of expenses in an Emergency Fund?
 The goal is to have cash reserves to cover most emergencies that come your way.

 Where do you keep an Emergency Fund?

-There are several options out there, but if you are looking for a place worth checking out, read my review of Everbank where we currently keep our emergency fund.
+There are several options out there, but if you are looking for a place worth checking out, read my review of CIT Bank where we currently keep our emergency fund.